 - Negotiated provider-based and independent management services joint ventures with non-profit and for-profit hospitals and specialty physician groups.

-- Assisted medical device manufacturer’s compliance department with educational and marketing policy oversight/implementation.
+- Advises medical device manufacturers on compliance oversight for educational and marketing programs.

 - Advised D-SNP plan sponsor compliance department on CMS program rules and Medicare Marketing Guideline requirements.

 - Coordinated for-profit hospital system’s bundled payment and cost initiative (BPCI) contracting and rollout plan, and continues to advise physician groups, ACOs, and MSOs on BPCI requirements and opportunities.

 - Advises conveners on BPCI Advanced implementation, contracting, and compliance with CME requirements.

 - Advised medical device manufacturers on structural considerations for conforming customer contractual arrangements with Federal Anti-Kickback Statute requirements.

 - Advises IPAs and PHOs on structural options for efficient rollout and payer contract negotiations.

 - Acted as one of Massachusetts’ largest physician groups’ physician contracting and fraud and abuse advisor.